chandy619/azure-network-protocols/README.md

 - Step 1: Create Your Resources via Azure Portal
 - Step 2: Use Remote Desktop to Install WireShark
-- Step 3: Use Command Line to Enter Varied Network Protocols
+- Step 3: Use Command Line to Enter Various Network Protocols
 - Step 4: Observe Traffic for Each Protocol in WireShark